-What to Wear in Lisbon During August?
+What to Wear in Lisbon in August?

-Lightweight and comfortable summer attire like jeans, tees, denim cutoffs work well in Lisbon during this month.
+Lightweight and comfortable summer attire like jeans, tees, and denim cutoffs work well in Lisbon during this month.

 A few nights and early mornings can still be a bit chilly so also bring along a light sweater or windbreaker.